nikfrank/pgx/README.md

     {stringOnly: false}

 the callback will be passed the SQL string.

-I suppose it could also just return it but I went with the callback to preserve the async stuff in case a json update requires a read in order to make the SQL string.
+available on: everything but boot

+stringSync
+---

+    {stringSync: false}

+the function will return the SQL string.
+This overrides stringOnly.

-available on: insert, read, ...
+available on: insert

 limit